Church Picnic

 Tour of the Food Pantry

-This January a group of UMC volunteers visited the Interfaith Food Pantry in Morris Plains to get a behind-the-scenes look at what happens to donations after our monthly food drives.
+Last January a group of UMC volunteers visited the Interfaith Food Pantry in Morris Plains to get a behind-the-scenes look at what happens to donations after our monthly food drives.
 These drives are part of our outreach mission to spread God’s love to the larger community.
 We were given a tour of the operation – including the sorting area, the warehouse and the “grocery,” which stocks everything from diapers to desserts.

 When food donations come in, volunteers check expiration dates and sort into various categories.
 This is what we helped with…nearly 1,700 pounds of canned goods that morning alone!
 Then the items go into the warehouse to be pulled and stocked on the grocery shelves as needed for any of the 20 or so distribution days per month.